mah0001/metadata-editor-docs-v2/quick_start_microdata.md

 **Step 2: Add descriptive metadata**

 In the section *Document description / Metadata preparation*, enter the (optional) information on the metadata.
-Enter your name (as metadata creator) and the date of the day in ISO format YYYY-MM-DD.
+Enter your name (as `Metadata producer`) and the `date` of the day in ISO format YYYY-MM-DD.
+This is the date when the metadata, not the dataset, was produced.
 Then click on `SAVE`.

 ![image](img/ME_UG_v1-0-0_quick_start_microdata_document_description_save.png)